 Why?
 If a donor knows two are for sale, suffice to say they're not going to try and be the top bidder.
 They'll want to be the backup bidder and get the item for less.

-Bonus tip: Use the Double Up Sparingly
+Also important: Use the Double Up sparingly.

 "Don't put more than one double-up item, like Winspire packages, all together in your live auction lineup," Hale cautions.
 "Also remind your auctioneer not to start the auction with packages that you want to double."